‘This is who we are:’ Oak Creek couple says they’re being targeted over gay pride flag

 "It's a symbol of America," Kollmann said.
 "It's a symbol of our pride in America being a gay couple here in Oak Creek."

 FOX6 News reached out to the property owner to find out why.
 He says the couple was asked to take down a Green Bay Packers flag in January, and this is not a discrimination issue but an issue with the appearance of the property.
-He says no one is allowed to have flags anywhere and it's against the least agreement.
+He says no one is allowed to have flags anywhere and it's against the lease agreement.

 "I've never been told to take them down," Ken Miller, tenant.